CivicActions/openacr/openacr/drupal-9.markdown

 ### Table 3: Success Criteria, Level AAA

 Notes: Where possible the Drupal community strives to exceed AA compliance.

+Conformance to the 23 criteria listed below is distributed as follows:

+- 7 supported
+- 1 partially supported
+- 0 not supported
+- 14 not applicable

 | Criteria                                                                                                | Conformance Level                              | Remarks and Explanations                                                                                                                               |
 | ------------------------------------------------------------------------------------------------------- | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |